10 Best Jewelry Gold Testers

 Buying Guide

 Choosing among the best jewelry gold testers starts with understanding how you plan to use the kit.
 A flea-market flipper who needs instant decisions in the field has very different priorities than a bench jeweler who verifies melt lots before casting.
-This guide breaks down the practical factors that separate a tool you use daily from one that sits in a drawer.
+The guide below breaks down the practical factors that separate a tool you reach for daily from one that ends up at the back of a drawer.

 How Jewelry Gold Testers Work